AngeliqueDawnbringer/node-acme-lambda/README.md

 # Need to run manually?
 - Go to the lambda console, create an empty test and run it.

+# Need PEM ?
+- Go to the lambda console, go to pem add-on, create an empty test and run it.
+- You can also add an event that doest his for you.
+Normally I have a similar function on the s3 bucket which takes event handling.

 # Current version
 This version only supports ACMEv1 not ACMEv2.
 Larry Anderson has implemented a NodeJS 8.10 version that supports ACMEv2.